tabs-not-spaces/Intune.Reporting/README.md

 Build-IntuneConfigReport -Tenant "Powers-Hell.com" -OutputFolder "C:\Path\To\Reports" -Filter admx,autopilot,deviceConfiguration
 ```

+<code>-Tenant</code> can take FQDN or TenantID - dealers choice.
+<code>-OutputFolder</code> dictates the root path to where you want to store the report data.
+If the folder doesn't exist it will be created.
-Filter is optional - leave it out and everything that can be reported on will be.
+<code>-Filter</code> is optional - leave it out and everything that can be reported on will be.
 Cool!

 Raw JSON output from the Intune environment will be sent to the **outputFolder** directory.
 A details report will be stored in the root of the **outputFolder** in markdown format - from this you can easily convert to word / pdf from VSCode.